This is Part 2 of a 3-part series on overcoming hypothyroidism:

 - Suppresses metabolism.

-But few understand the affects that estrogen has on your immune system.
+But few understand the effects that estrogen has on your immune system.

 2-Methoxyestradiol, an endogenous estrogen metabolite, induces thyroid cell apoptosis.